-Probation/Suspension - The Student Records Office notifies students placed on academic probation or suspension by email sent the next business day after the due date for grades.
+Probation/Suspension/Warning - The Student Records Office notifies students placed on academic probation, suspension and warning.
 These communications are sent at the end of each semester, rather than at the end of each mini semester.

 Routing a Previous College's Transcripts - The Admissions Office will route official previous college transcripts to the Student Records Office for official evaluation.
 Official transcripts are transcripts sent directly from one college to another.
 Electronic transcript formats are preferred but not required.
 Students are encouraged to request previous colleges to send official transcripts electronically whenever possible, to expedite transcript evaluation.
 Unofficial transcripts are used only for admission purposes and are not routed to the Student Records Office for evaluation.
-Official transcripts received after enrollment will be routed by the Student Records Office.
 Approved and non-approved credit is available for viewing at MyMTC Account.